Vyral/bud-gragg/_drafts/the-elephant-in-the-room.md

 {% include youtube.html %}

-Tired of going through the hassle of selling your home on the market?
-Try this solution\!
+<center>Tired of going through the hassle of selling your home on the market?
+Try this solution!</center>

 If you want to **skip the hassle of selling your home this fall**, we have a new option for you: We can get an offer on your home from companies who want to buy it, instead of individuals on the traditional market.